 Because of constant changes in what officers confront, your vendor needs to release new content on a regular basis.
 Ideally, the system itself should also let you author specific customized scenarios to place the trainee in specific environments, such as the following:

-The new InVeris VR-DT: VR based on unparalleled law enforcement simulation
+InVeris’s VR based on unparalleled law enforcement simulation

 The trainee can consequently benefit from the most advanced technology, accompanied by the latest law enforcement scenarios.